-Launched in March 2015, Skills for Health, Skills for Care and Health Education England worked in partnership to develop the Care Certificate, which was developed as part of the Cavendish Review.
+Launched in 2015, Skills for Health, Skills for Care and NHS England worked in partnership to develop the Care Certificate, which was developed as part of the Cavendish Review.

-The Care Certificate is aimed at equipping health and social care support workers, including healthcare assistants, assistant practitioners, and nursing associates with the knowledge and skills which they need to provide safe and compassionate care.
+The Care Certificate aims to equip health and social care support workers, including healthcare assistants, assistant practitioners, and trainee nursing associates with the knowledge and skills which they need to provide safe and compassionate care.

 Resources and further information